 Big Switch Protects Endangered Mussels

 Switchgrass Filters are generally placed along the perimeter of a site, or at intervals along a slope, to capture and treat storm water that runs off as sheet flow.
-Switchgrass Filters are flexible and can be filled in place or filled and moved into position, making them especially useful on steep or rocky slopes where installation of other erosion control tools are not feasible.
+Switchgrass Filters are flexible and can be filled and easily moved into position, making them especially useful on steep or rocky slopes where installation of other erosion control tools is not feasible.
 With Switchgrass Filters there is greater surface area contact with soil than typical sediment control devices, thereby reducing the potential for runoff to create rills under the device and/or create channels carrying unfiltered sediment.

 Additionally, they can be laid adjacent to each other, perpendicular to storm water flow, to reduce flow velocity and soil erosion.
 Switchgrass Filters can also be used on pavement as inlet protection for storm drains and to slow water flow in small ditches.
-Switchgrass Filters are 8,9,12, 18 and 24 inches in diameter.
-Organic cotton, biodegradable, and photodegradable Switchgrass Filters are available for required applications.
+Switchgrass Filters are 8,12,18, and 24 inches in diameter.
+Organic cotton biodegradable, and photo-degradable Switchgrass Filters are available for required applications.